lpatrician/Ministry-Of-Truth/pallets/ministry-of-truth/README.md

 		1. Choose the `storeClaimForArticle` extrinsic of the `ministryOfTruth` pallet.(In real-world use, users would see proposed articles and would suggest and suggest claims for the article through the `propose` extrinsic of the `Collective` pallet)
 		2. Provide hex values for the claim statement(objective text of the claim that the user has identified), article id(refers to an article id you got from the previous step), and `isRejected`(whether the claim is credible, or non-credible.)
 		3. Submit the transaction
-	3. In a real-world case, this is where users would gather and vote on the motions of whether to store the claims as "accepted" objective claims.
+	Note: In a real-world case, this is where users would gather and vote on the motions of whether to store the claims as "accepted" objective claims.

 #### Fixes/Improvements/TODO ####
 1. Add extrinsics that call the `Collective` `propose` extrinsic with the `Call` of the expected article/claim contents.
 This would make the experience more guided and rely less on the frontend code to provide an exact call to the Collective extrinsics.